August 25th, 2011

 The first thing Dana did was to get a copy of his credit report.
 From there, he took a close look at his credit to clean it up by paying off old debts.
 When a friend recommended CreditKarma.com to him, Dana jumped at the chance to closely monitor his credit score and learn more about credit health.

-Tip: You can get a free copy of your credit report from AnnualCreditReport.com once a year from each of the three credit bureaus.
+Tip: You can get your full TransUnion credit report from Credit Karma and your other reports for free each year from AnnualCreditReport.com.
 Spread them out over the year so you can check your credit report every four months.

 He found little ways to build credit.